adrsh-23/jenkins-docker/README.md

  4. All the above jobs are connected using the build pipeline
  5. Please refer to the images that i have provided in this repo for your clarification.

- Thank You Vimal Sir!

- This project has been made by Adarsh Thakur

- Ps.
-I was not able to make the project upto the mark due to some technical difficulties.Hope you'll like this.
- THANK YOU...